Updated 08/04/04

 How Do VPN Servers Operate?

-After the VPN tunnel is established, your device sends out encrypted information (like the site you want to visit) to the VPN server.
+After the virtual private network tunnel is established, your device sends out encrypted information (like the site you want to visit) to the VPN server.

 It decrypts it and forwards the information to the appropriate web server.
 It also hides your real IP address before pushing the data out.
-Rather, you will appear to have the IP address of the VPN server you are connected to.
+Rather, you will appear to have the IP address of the virtual private network server you are connected to.

 When the web server responds, the VPN server encrypts the data and forwards it to you via your ISP.
 Your virtual private network customer will decrypt the data once it arrives on your device.